PSHE & RSHE

 Lesson 2- Personal Space

 Learning Intention: To consider appropriate and inappropriate physical contact & consent.
-Learning Outcomes:
+Learning Outcomes: Understand that each person’s body belongs to them.
+Understand personal space and unwanted touch.

 We remind the children of the importance of respecting other peoples personal space and what they can do if they feel worried about someones relationship with them. |